The Regularised Inertial Dean-Kawasaki equation: discontinuous Galerkin approximation and modelling for low-density regime: Modelling for low-density regime

 \subsection{Extra diffusion}

-The most obvious way of regularising \eqref{ridk} for positivity is to add extra diffusion to the equation for $\rho$, so as to get a strongly damped wave equation.
-For example, we consider the following system for a diffusion parameter $D_0>0$.

-This system is easy to analyse and maintains the conservation of mass in $\rho$.
+The most obvious way of regularising \eqref{ridk} for positivity is to add extra diffusion to the equation for $\rho$ (i.e., adding the term $D_0\Delta\rho$, $D_0>0$, to the $\rho$-equation) so as to get a strongly damped wave equation.
+Such a system is easy to analyse and maintains the conservation of mass in $\rho$.
 Additionally, it is easy to simulate and, for large diffusion, it is observed numerically to have positive solutions.
 See \cref{fig:ridk-mix-coeff} for a one-dimensional example with $D_0=0.5$.
 This approach leads to very smooth profiles and the stochastic dynamics have largely been lost.
 There is no obvious way of choosing the diffusion constant $D_0$ and, for example, with a smaller diffusion $D_0=0.1$ in \cref{fig:diffusion_small}, the density profile becomes negative in some regions of space.
+More investigations are needed for this correction.